Admission as a Degree-Seeking Student

 Admission with Contingencies

-Students lacking a limited number of specific qualifications may be admitted to graduate programs contingent upon completion of those qualifications.
-Graduate students admitted on contingency have until the end of the first enrolled semester to resolve all contingencies.
+Students lacking one or more admission requirements may be admitted to a graduate program contingent upon submission or completion of those requirements.
+Graduate students admitted with contingencies have until the end of their first semester of enrollment to resolve all contingencies.
 Examples of contingencies that must be resolved are submission of official transcripts, official test scores, official degree statements, required course completion, etc. Students are informed of specific requirements for continued enrollment and the time allowed for completion at the time of admission.
 Failure to meet the requirements during the stipulated time will result in a registration hold until the contingency is resolved and may result in dismissal from the Graduate School.

 Admission of Students Previously Dismissed

 When any individual applies to a graduate program, a significant part of the admissions decision involves an estimate, based on the applicant’s academic history, of whether the applicant can perform satisfactorily at the graduate level.
-Applicants who have previously been dismissed from the Graduate School based on unsatisfactory academic performance must present convincing evidence to the program faculty and the Graduate School Dean that a substantial improvement has occurred so that it is probable that the applicant can now perform at the required level in graduate work.
+Applicants who have previously been academically dismissed from the Graduate School must present convincing evidence to program faculty and the Graduate School Dean that a substantial improvement has occurred so that it is probable that the applicant can now perform at the required level in graduate work.
+In general, students are not admitted to a graduate program from which they have been previously dismissed.

-Students who do not qualify for a combined degree program but wish to begin work toward a second advanced degree may earn up to 12 semester hours in the additional program without special permission while simultaneously earning credit toward the original degree.
-However, no more than 12 semester hours earned in the first degree program may ever be applied toward the second degree.
+Students who do not qualify for a combined degree program but wish to begin work toward a second graduate degree may enroll in and earn up to 12 semester hours in the secondary program without special permission while simultaneously earning credit toward their original degree.
+However, no more than 12 semester hours earned while pursuing the first degree program may be applied toward the second degree without prior approval by both the graduate program and the Dean of the Graduate School.

 UAB Employee Admission

-To maintain university accountability, UAB faculty and staff who wish to take occasional graduate courses may only register for these courses after admission to the Graduate School in the non-degree seeking status.
+To maintain university accountability, UAB faculty and staff who wish to take occasional graduate courses may only register for these courses after admission to the Graduate School as either a non-degree seeking student or a degree-seeking student.
 Admission of a UAB employee as a degree-seeking graduate student requires the concurrence of the applicant’s department chair and dean(s), as well as the approvals required for other applicants to the same program.
 For more information regarding Educational Assistance, visit the UAB Human Resources Web page at http://www.uab.edu/humanresources/home/benefits.

 UAB employees who enroll in a Ph.D. program and continue to work full time must meet the following requirements:

-- Are not eligible to be supported on a training grant as they are not full time students
+- Are not eligible to be supported by a training grant

 - Cannot be simultaneously supported by a UAB Graduate Assistantship/Traineeship